Highpoint2000/webserver-station-logos/README.md

 If a logo used in the plugin violates copyright, please let [me](mailto:highpoint2000@googlemail.com) know.
 I will remove it immediately.

 ## History:

+### v3.4b:
+- Added support for Proxy and VPN-Connections

 ### v3.4a:
 - Added Program Name Search (PI_PROGRAMNAME.svg/.png) for local directory